jariarkko/archtester/README.md

 The Network Architecture Tester (NAT) is a tool for testing whether a given network has a clean architecture.
 The software is designed to run on a Raspberry Pi environment, but is easily portable to other environments as well.

 The GitHub home for this project is https://github.com/jariarkko/archtester.
-The tool has been written by Jari Arkko at Ericsson Research.
+The tool has been written by Jari Arkko at Ericsson Research and is open source under the BSD license.
 It also includes, separately, the hopping and tlsver tools, see https://github.com/jariarkko/hopping and https://github.com/jariarkko/tlsver.

 The basic operation of the tester is to plug it into an Ethernet cable, and let the tester determine whether the network is correctly designed.
 While the tester is establishing a connection to the network, the yellow led blinks.
 If the network is correctly designed, a green light lights up.
 Otherwise, the red "Architecture Fault" light lights up.